Juanarchy/Triangles/README.md

 # Triangles

-**Triangles** is a specialized mesh generation tool designed for the **SWEpy** (Shallow Water Equation Solver) ecosystem.
+**Triangles** is a specialized mesh generation tool designed for the **[SWEpy](https://github.com/joaquinmeza90/SWEpy/)** (Shallow Water Equations solver in PYthon) ecosystem.
 It generates simple structured equilateral or rectangular triangular meshes with bathymetry, initial conditions, and boundary definitions.

 ## Features